qubic/integration/Partners/tx-based-use-case.md

 Sample pseudo workflow:
 ```
+Pre-condition: For the sake of simplicity in this explanation, it is assumed that Alice has a single source address.

-Network is in tick 5.
+1. Network is in tick 5.

-If Alice has one tx in the network for future tick 10 and then sends another one for tick 11 it would overwrite the first one.
+2. Alice sends one transaction in the network for tick 10.

-So, one has to wait until tick 10 has passed.
+3. Network is still in a tick lower than 10 and Alice sends a new transaction in the network for tick 15.
+4. The transaction for tick 10 will be overwritten with the transaction for tick 15.
+In order to not ovewrite the transaction for tick 10, Alice should have waited for the tick 10 to pass before to send the new transaction.
+5. Network is still in a tick lower than 9 and Alice sends a new transaction for tick 9.

-If Alice sends a tx for tick 9, nothing would change as the TX with the higher tick set will stay in the network.
+6. The transaction sent for tick 9 will be ignored.
+The transaction with higher tick (the one for tick 15 in this example) will be kept in the network.

 ```

 > [!IMPORTANT]